Erick-Yan/BOBA-EATZ/README.md

 1. Hosting (In-progress).

-2. Create a robust ranking system for the Highest Rated Drink using the Bayesian Estimator (In-progress).
+2. Create a robust ranking system for the Highest Rated Drink using the Bayesian Estimator (Completed).

 3. Integrate Google Reviews under each respective Shop and Drink (In-progress).